 The practice will be more stringent in the way that it operates the repeat prescribing deadlines as the workload is increasing.
 We need the co-operation of patients to provide an efficient service.

-The Practice has two dedicated prescription clerks that will process and deal with repeat prescriptions.
+The Practice has three dedicated prescription clerks that will process and deal with repeat prescriptions.
 This will allow the repeat prescribing process to be run more efficiently.